Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong, but the misinformed clues add enough ambiguity to make the game challenging.
-The fake clues are clear enough to guide the player to the wrong answers.
+**Reasoning:** The informed clues are specific enough, but the choices are distinct, making it not too hard.
+The misinformed clue adds a small amount of ambiguity, but the fakes are strong.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.7/5
+**Overall Quality Score:** 4.0/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- None identified
+- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments